NIGHT GUARD OCCLUSAL APPLIANCES IN MOBILE, AL

 WHAT IS BRUXISM?

 Bruxism, put simply, is when you grind or clench your teeth.
-Most people clench or grind their teeth while there are asleep at night; however, some individuals may have a daytime habit due to a stressful job or lifestyle.
-While this may seem like an obvious disorder to get treated, it can actually be pretty tricky—since more often than not you are sleeping when it happens.
+Most people clench or grind their teeth while they are asleep at night; however, some individuals may have a daytime habit due to a stressful job or lifestyle.
+While this may seem like an obvious disorder to get treated, it can actually be pretty tricky, since more often than not, you are sleeping when it happens.

 This is why it’s extremely important to see your dentist if you start to experience pain of any kind with your teeth or jaw.
 While you may eventually figure out that something is going on while you’re sleeping, it may be a little too late.